 After months of New York serving as the epicenter of the COVID-19 pandemic, in June, we flattened the curve and reached a 1% positive COVID-19 infection rate over a 7-day rolling average, which has held steady for over two months now.

-(See current data here.)
+(See current data published by New York State here and New York City here.)
 Hospital ICUs are no longer packed with COVID-19 cases, and emergency sirens no longer wail outside all day and night.
 Now, in New York, you can dine outdoors at restaurants, get your hair cut and nails done, go to the Bronx Zoo, and even go bowling (at reduced capacity and with masking and social distancing rules in place).
 These are the dog days of a NYC summer not quite like any other, but we are grateful for where we are today nonetheless.

 What does all of this mean for us in the context of school reopen where we will start to convene hundreds of individuals again in our schools?
 We’ve grappled deeply with this question, and have turned to data and science to help us understand.
 We are not infectious disease specialists, medical professionals, or public health experts, and we cannot claim to have the data completely figured out.
 However, we have made it our mission to understand what we can about the data, as it informs when and how we open our schools.